Employment Opportunities

 Essential Functions:

-• Respond to email inquiries
+• Respond to email inquiries regarding patient progress, wildlife-related questions, and donations

-• Assist with ordering medications and supplies
+• Assist the clinic by ordering medications and coordinating appointments

 • Maintain electronic and hard copy filing systems